forkingdog/FDStackView/README.md

 # Versions

-1.0 is the lastest version.
+- 1.0 is the lastest version.
 We released it after we have used it in our official application.
 And it was successfully passed through the App Store's review.
-So you have no concern to usd it.
+So you have no concern to use it.
+- We will optimize performance in the next version.

 # License